Lithuania national football team: History

 On 24 June 1923, Lithuania played their first ever game, at the Lietuvos Fizinio Lavinimosi Sąjunga Stadionas, resulting in a 5–0 loss against Estonia.
 In 1924, Lithuania entered the 1924 Olympics in France, losing 9–0 against Switzerland on 25 May 1924.
 Two days later, Lithuania suffered a 10–0 loss to Egypt, a record defeat to date.
 During the early years of the Lithuanian national team, Lithuania regularly played Baltic neighbours Estonia and Latvia, with Lithuania's first win coming in a 2–1 away win against Estonia on 24 August 1924 in Tallinn.
 In 1930, Lithuania won the third edition of the Baltic Cup in Kaunas.
 On 13 October 1940, Lithuania played their final game for just shy of 50 years, a 4–3 win against Latvia, following the first Soviet annexation of the country.

 Lithuania's first game following the declaration of independence in 1990 was a 2–2 draw against Georgia in Tbilisi on 27 May 1990.
 In the 1990s, Lithuania established a respectable presence in the World Cup and European Championship qualifiers: third place in their group in both Euro 1996 and the 1998 World Cup qualifiers.
 In the Euro 2004 qualifiers, they were once again contenders for qualification and managed an away draw with Germany and a home win over Scotland; however, a 1–0 defeat to Scotland in the final game ended their hopes.
 Although finishing fifth in their 2006 World Cup qualifying group, Lithuania were nevertheless competitive.

 Lithuania drew with world champions Italy 1–1 in Naples in a Euro 2008 qualifying game on 2 September 2006, in the first competitive game that Italy played since the World Cup final.

 On 6 September 2008, Lithuania defeated Romania 3–0 in a 2010 World Cup qualifier.
 The victory was regarded by many as "a historic win."
 It was followed by another successful 2–0 performance against Austria in Marijampolė on 10 September 2008.
+Lithuania finished their qualification in fifth, with 3 wins, 3 draws and 4 losses.

+On 20 June 2010, Lithuania won their 10th Baltic Cup after beating Estonia 2-0.

+In Lithuania's 2022-23 UEFA Nations League C campaign, they finished last in Group 1 after achieved just one draw against the Faroe Islands.
+As one of the two lowest ranked fourth placed teams, Lithuania had to play Gibraltar in a relegation playoff.
+Lithuania won both legs 1-0 to beat Gibraltar 2-0 on aggregate.

+After remaining in League C for the 2024-25 UEFA Nations League, Lithuania lost all six matches and thus, finished last in Group 2.
+As the lowest ranked fourth placed team, Lithuania were automatically relegated to League D for 2026-27 due to a regulation change after the previous edition.